A 24-hour urine sample is needed.

-Your health care provider will instruct you, if necessary, to stop taking any drugs that may interfere with the test results.
+Your health care provider will instruct you, if necessary, to stop taking drugs that may interfere with the test.

 The test involves only normal urination, and there is no discomfort.

-Increased levels of urinary protein may be due to:
+Greater than normal levels of aldosterone may be due to:

 Lower than normal levels may indicate Addison's disease.